Thursday, April 4

 What If?
 Design Attitude in the Age of Digital Disruption

-Commoditization of design and market disruption is the perfect storm for the A/E industry, particularly when we have market disrupters entering the facilities and infrastructure industry.
+Commoditization of design and digital technologies have created the perfect storm for the A/E industry, particularly when we have market disrupters entering the facilities and infrastructure industry.
 We can continue to cling to our old ways as we sink to the bottom, with non-traditional competitors nipping at our heels, or we can use digital disruption to find a better way.
-Through a series of case studies, we will answer the question, “What if?,” and explore the possibilities that result when the architecture engineering industry employs digital solutions to provide safer, high quality, more comprehensive, and better options for the built environment.
+Challenging the status quo, and shifting from a decision attitude to a design attitude starts by asking the question, “What if?”
+We will explore the possibilities that result when the architecture engineering industry employs digital solutions to provide safer, high quality, more comprehensive, and better options for the built environment.